 A well-constructed marketing plan will lay out the tactics, strategies, channels, timelines and funding needed to help you meet your sales goals and objectives through marketing efforts and activities.

-So, let's take a look at how to create a marketing plan that will effectively promote your business, win over target consumers and, ultimately, give you a competitive edge – all in ten easy steps.
+In order to implement a marketing plan that will effectively promote your business, win over target consumers and, ultimately, give you a competitive edge, you should follow these ten crucial steps:

 1. Evaluate Your Business' Needs